-firstly you must access the statistics mode of the calculator by using the keys by SD will appear in the centre of the screen.
+firstly you must access the statistics mode of the calculator by using the keys of followed by SD will appear in the screen.

 Note that once you are in the statistics mode, the keys shown within the blue lines are active.